 The “Strong” setting on higher end Keurig machines allow you to brew slightly slower thereby increasing the coffee’s strength and flavor profile.

 Keep in mind that using the strong brew button feature only affects the length of time the water runs through the grounds.
 It does not change the amount of coffee being used or the amount of water used.

 A common misconception about the “strong” feature is that it heats the water temperature hotter to produce a stronger cup.
 This is not true.
 Water temperature should never go to its boiling point.
 Instead, always stay between 195 and 205 degrees Fahrenheit.

 The high temperature of the boiling water causes over-extraction of the coffee grounds, which will make your coffee come out bitter.

 To learn why your coffee may be over or under-extracted, click here.

 Other ways to increase your coffee’s strength don’t involve the “strong” feature.
 Keep in mind that strength refers to the percentage of dissolved coffee grounds compared to the amount of water.

-Another alternative is looking for K-cups that advertise themselves as “strong.”
-There are a variety of options out there now, and there is sure a fit for you.
+Another alternative is to look for K-cups that advertise themselves as “strong.”
+There are a variety of options out there now.
+One will for sure be a fit for you.

 Keurig Brewing Too Strong Even with the “Strong” Button Off?

-You may prefer your coffee to be less strong and milder.
-Even with the “strong” button not pressed, you feel as if your coffee’s strength is still a little too much.
+You may prefer your coffee to be less strong and more mild.
+Even with the “strong” setting off, you feel as if your coffee’s strength is still a little too much.
 Can you do anything about this?